xboot/xboot/src/arch/arm32/mach-exynos4412/README-en-US.md

 make CROSS_COMPILE=/path/to/arm-linux-gnueabihf- PLATFORM=arm32-exynos4412
 ```

-## Brun to SDCARD
+## Burn to SDCARD
 ```shell
 sudo dd if=xboot.bin of=/dev/sdb bs=512 seek=1 conv=sync
 ```

 ## Running
-Config OM pin to boot from sdcard mode, Insert sdcard then power on, The uart3 will showing some debug message.
+Config OM pin to boot from sdcard mode, insert sdcard, and then power on.
+The uart3 will showing some debug messages.

 # Navigation Pages